Analysis: Courts must uphold Indigenous rights when the Crown denies them

 The Canadian system is different.
 Here, the prime minister and, for the most part, the cabinet ministers, sit in Parliament, together with the other 300-plus MPs and, in practice, the members of the executive tend to dominate and control virtually everything Parliament does.

-In her dissenting opinion, Justice Rosie Abella was aware of that fact.
+In her dissenting opinion, Justice Rosalie Abella was aware of that fact.
 She pointed out that the Crown, in fact, means both Parliament and the cabinet.
 To that, she added that the Crown is constitutionally obliged to “act honourably” in all its dealings with Indigenous peoples.
 There is no loophole that allows the Crown to ignore that obligation when it styles itself as a legislature rather than an executive.

 Harper was still prime minister, still the chief executive of the government, even when he was at his seat in the House of Commons.
 The same held true for the members of his cabinet, and the same holds true today for Trudeau and his cabinet.